christina-fossum/FFI-QAQC/README.md

 - Make sure to document changes you make to code when you commit to GitHub
 - Look over excel error log file to make sure errors visually make sense

+* Minor edits may need to be made to file path etc.

-(3) Use error log to check FFI data and make appropriate changes - Document changes on error log!
+(3) Use error log to check FFI data and make appropriate changes - Document changes in masterfile!